gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 Two smaller details.
 Open and click tracking rewrites your links, and unless you configure a custom tracking domain, recipients see an AWS-owned domain in your emails.
 And SES's own deeper deliverability reporting comes through Virtual Deliverability Manager, which is a paid add-on charged per message on top of your sending cost.

-**What BlueFox does.** [Analytics](/docs/projects/dashboard) for sends, bounces, complaints, opens and clicks are attached to each email, with digest emails so you are not required to watch a dashboard.
+**What BlueFox does.** [Analytics](/docs/statistics) for sends, bounces, complaints, opens and clicks are attached to each email, and delivery problems can also reach you through digest emails, so you are not required to watch a dashboard.

 ![The statistics page for a single campaign in BlueFox Email, showing sent, opens, unique opens, clicks, bounces and complaints with a trend chart](./bluefox-email-is-an-amazon-ses-wrapper/email-analytics.webp)